annaromanova/smart-contracts-taxation/README.md

 To use the Basic tax sample contract as a foundation to develop your own use cases into deployable chaincode, complete the following procedure:

-Download the Basic tax contract sample.
+Download the Basic tax contract sample;
-Create the base contract and implement version control.
+Create the base contract and implement version control;
-Define the tax data structure.
+Define the tax data structure;
-Initialize the contract.
+Initialize the contract;
 Define the invoke methods.
-Define the query methods for how the contract data is read.
+Define the query methods for how the contract data is read;
-Define the callbacks.
+Define the callbacks;
-Develop the contract further.
+Develop the contract further;
-Detailed information about how to complete each step is hyperlinked to the sections that follow.
+Detailed information about how to complete each step is hyperlinked to the sections that follow;

 1. Downloading the Basic tax samples